Nature Shrieks, Again

-The horrific fires burning this week in Northern California bring back sad and scary memories for me of the Soberanes wildfire that burned all last summer in my neighborhood and the Los Padres Forest, 140,000 acres, at that time the most expensive wildfire in US history.
-This week’s wine country fires could also burn for months.
-Already there are far more fatalities and structures destroyed.
+The horrific fires burning this week in California, including two in rural Monterey County, near Salinas and Cachagua, bring back sad and scary memories for me of the Soberanes wildfire that burned all summer in 2016 in my neighborhood and the Los Padres Forest, 140,000 acres, at that time the most expensive wildfire in US history.

 A therapist neighbor says we are a community of both relief and grief.
 Some of us are home, cleaning up fire gel on the outside and smoke on the inside.
 But others are sifting through the blackened debris of their houses and their lives.

-Farther south, the fire still burns, and people in Big Sur still wait and watch.
+But elsewhere, fire still burns, and people still wait and watch.

 And listen.
 For the roar of fire.

 It’s not just Edvard Munch who hears the shrieks of nature.

 The wise “Earth Bible” series offers six “Ecojustice Principles.”
 One is the Principle of Voice: “Earth is a subject capable of raising its Voice in celebration and against injustice.”

 Nature makes all kinds of noises.
 Deep calls to deep.
 All creation is groaning as in childbirth.